How do I find the right licensed contractor?

 Shop around before hiring a contractor

 Get at least three written bids on your project, and make sure you're comparing bids based on identical plans, specifications, and scope of work.
 Do not automatically accept the lowest bid.
 In fact, you should beware of any bid that is substantially lower than the others.
-It probably indicates that the contractor made a mistake or is not including all the work quoted by his or her competitors.
+It probably indicates that the contractor made a mistake or is not including all the work quoted by their competitors.
 You may be headed for a dispute with your contractor if you accept an abnormally low bid.
 It also is possible that a low-bidding contractor may cut corners or do substandard work to make a profit.

-When the contractor comes to your house to give you a bid, ask to see his/her pocket license, along with a picture I.D.
+When the contractor comes to your house to give you a bid, ask to see their pocket license, along with a picture I.D.
 Make sure the person you're dealing with is the same person on the license.

 Contractors also can hire salespeople to work for them.
 Those people must be registered with CSLB as a Home Improvement Salesperson.
 Ask to see the registration card, along with a picture I.D.